NorthCoastChurch/IT-Policy/Security-Policy-13-Log-Management.md

 **Time synchronization**

 One of the important functions of a log management infrastructure is to relate records from various sources by time.
-Therefore, it is important that all components of the IT infrastructure have synchronized clocks. {COMPANY-NAME} uses Network Time Protocol (NTP) for time synchronization.
+Therefore, it is important that all components of the IT infrastructure have synchronized clocks.
+North Coast Church uses Network Time Protocol (NTP) for time synchronization.

 **Use of log information**

-Logs often contain information that, if misused, could represent an invasion of the privacy of members of {COMPANY-NAME}.
-While it is necessary for {COMPANY-NAME} to perform regular collection and monitoring of these logs, this activity should be done in the least invasive manner.
+Logs often contain information that, if misused, could represent an invasion of the privacy of members of North Coast Church.
+While it is necessary for North Coast Church to perform regular collection and monitoring of these logs, this activity should be done in the least invasive manner.

 **Baseline behavior**